Danondso/GooglePlayEchoMusicService/README.md

 This repo is no longer in development.
-You'll want to check out <a href="https://github.com/stevenleeg/geemusic/"target="_blank"> Geemusic </a> instead.
+You'll want to check out [Geemusic](https://github.com/stevenleeg/geemusic/) instead.

 # GooglePlayEchoMusicService #